• Reports to: Education Director

 Canyonlands Field Institute provides quality outdoor education on the Colorado Plateau to inspire care of wild places and renew the human spirit.
 We believe in empowering students of all ages and backgrounds to deepen their connection to their surroundings.
 Through inclusive educational experiences, CFI seeks to build knowledge within practices of science, artistic expression, and Social and Emotional Learning.
 We are creating a team of educators with diverse life experiences who are committed to providing opportunities for all types of learners.
 By joining our educational community, you can help us promote the growth of caring leaders and empowered students who can effect positive change in our world.

 As a key member of the field instructor team, Apprentice Naturalist Educators strive for excellence in the delivery of educational programs, both on land and river, in line with the strategic goals, mission, vision, and values of Canyonlands Field Institute.

-This Apprentice Naturalist Educator training program is for outdoor educators beginning their career of connecting people to, and fostering care for, the natural environment.
-Based in Moab, Utah, the 12-week apprenticeship focuses on teaching school and youth groups at our Professor Valley Field Camp and on multi-day river trips.
-Apprentices learn research-supported teaching practices, to coach Social Emotional Learning and to promote Equity and Inclusion at CFI.
-Technical training includes:
+This Apprentice Naturalist Educator training program is an entry level position for outdoor educators beginning their career of connecting people to, and fostering care for, the natural environment.
+Based in Moab, Utah, the 11-week apprenticeship focuses on teaching school and youth groups at our Professor Valley Field Camp.
+Apprentices learn research-supported teaching practices to coach Social Emotional Learning and to promote Equity and Inclusion at CFI.